MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/overview.md

 #### Recommended solution
 This scenario of near-real time data synchronization is best implemented by dual-write.
 - The customer's information is sourced in a Finance and Operations app.
-- A customer calls customer support and asks to change their billing and shipping address information.
+- A customer calls customer service and asks to change their billing and shipping address information.
-- A customer support representative retrieves the customer’s record in Dynamics 365 Customer Service.
+- A customer service representative retrieves the customer’s record in Dynamics 365 Customer Service.
-- The customer support representative updates the billing and shipping address and saves the data.
+- The customer service representative updates the billing and shipping address and saves the data.
 - The new billing and shipping address syncs back to the Finance and Operations app in real-time.

 ### Sales representatives can change customer credit limits without logging into a Finance and Operations app
 A customer has a credit limit of $2,000 and wants to increase it to $5,000.
-This customer calls the customer support and requests the increase.
+This customer calls and requests the increase.
 The ticket is assigned to the sales department.
 The head of sales reviews the request, checks the customer's payment history, and determines that the customer is eligible for an increased credit limit.
 The head of sales approves the request and responds to the ticket.
-The customer receives an email informing the approval of $5,000 credit limit.
+The customer receives an email about the approval of the $5,000 credit limit.

 |Decision |  Information|
 |--------|-------------|